zmeadows/sunwm/README.md

 sunwm is a manual tiling window manager for X11/Linux.

-## faq
+## FAQ

 #### Q: Why create another tiling window manager?
-While there are perhaps an overabundance of dynamic (automatic) tiling window managers, there are very few manual tiling window managers.
+While there are perhaps an overabundance of dynamic (automatic) tiling window managers, there are far fewer manual tiling window managers.
+The ones that do exist lack a few features I desired, such as support for floating windows, while simultaneously supporting a great many features that I personally don't find very useful.

-#### Q: Something strange happened!
+#### Q: I was using sunwm and X happened to my Y while I was Z'ing!
 What's wrong with this piece of junk?
 Please consider filing a [bug report](https://github.com/zmeadows/sunwm/issues), no matter how insignificant the issue may seem.

 ## install